AWikia/SkinEvelution/docs/Overview.md

 - App runs on a low-end skin (i.e. Tunic) or under Ivilution
 - App runs on a browser without support of ``backdrop-filter``

-In addition, only the rendering color wiil be changed while preserving transparency if the user runs the Formal Visual Style

 Luna Lavccent will display as a fallback neutral color (Canvas Secondary Color) when:
 - App-wide Accented Mode is disabled (And is the default ones)